TD Garden - Boston Celtics

 Neighborhood 5

-The TD Garden is located in Boston’s historic North End, the city’s version of “Little Italy.”
-Among the many outstanding restaurants along these narrow, crowded streets is Bruin legend Ray Bourque’s restaurant, Tresca.
+The TD Garden is located adjacent to Boston’s historic North End, the city’s version of “Little Italy.”
+Among the many legendary dining options in this part of the city is Bruin legend Ray Bourque’s restaurant, Tresca.
 Be sure to grab a couple of cannolis from Mike’s Pastry while here, or head to Regina’s Pizzeria, one of the top places to get a slice of pizza in the country.
-Many visiting fans enjoy walking down Hanover Street, taking in the sights and smells.
+Many visiting fans enjoy just walking down Hanover Street, taking in the sights and smells.

 Walk a few blocks further south, and you will arrive at Faneuil Hall, a collection of restaurants, shops and clubs that is one of the city’s most popular tourist attractions.
-Be sure to check out Union Oyster House, Boston’s oldest restaurant and home of the city’s best clam chowder.
-Statues of Celtics legends Red Auerbach and Bill Russell can be found here among all the historic sites.
+Be sure to check out the Union Oyster House, Boston’s oldest restaurant and home of the city’s best clam chowder.

-Fans looking to explore Boston’s rich history can follow the Freedom Trail, which passes only a few blocks from the Garden.
-The Freedom Trail is a 2.5-mile-long brick-lined route that connects 16 of Boston’s most significant historic sites.
+Fans looking to explore Boston’s rich history can follow the Freedom Trail, which passes a few blocks from the Garden.
+The Freedom Trail is a 2.5-mile-long brick-lined route that connects several of Boston’s most significant historic sites.
 This walking tour winds throughout the city and is one of the best ways to explore Boston.
-Several points of interest are located near the Garden, including the Old North Church, Faneuil Hall and Copp’s Burial Ground.

 Fans 5

+Boston can be a difficult city to drive in, especially for a visitor who doesn’t know their way around.
 The best way to get to TD Garden is to take public transportation, known in Boston as the “T.” The arena is located directly on top of the North Station MBTA commuter rail station, bringing in fans from all parts of suburban Boston.
 For fans taking the subway, both the green and orange lines stop at North Station, right across the street from TD Garden.
-The $2.75 one-way fare makes the “T” Stadium Journey’s recommendation for avoiding the hassle of driving.
+The $2.40 one-way fare makes the “T” Stadium Journey’s recommendation for avoiding the hassle of driving.

 Although there are many options for parking in the area around the Garden it can be quite expensive to park here.
-There is a 5-level garage located directly underneath the Garden which charges $52 for event parking.
-There are several surface lots and garages in the immediate area which range from $30-$50 on game night.
-Despite the Garden’s downtown location, there is little on-street parking to be found.
+The 5-level garage located directly underneath the Garden charges $65 for event parking.
+There are several surface lots and garages in the immediate area which charge $30-$52 on game night.
+Despite the Garden’s downtown location, there is little on-street parking around.

-History-A trio of extra points is awarded for the sense of history that permeates all corners of the TD Garden.
+Extra points are awarded for the sense of history that permeates all corners of the TD Garden.

-The Sports Museum-Perhaps the greatest hidden sporting gem in Boston, it’s a must see for any sports fan visiting Boston.
-Located on levels 5 and 6 of the Garden, The Sports Museum features items celebrating the city of Boston’s long and storied sports history.
-Exhibits include the penalty box from the Boston Garden and an open theater with original Garden seats.
-Items from local high schools share space with Boston’s many professional teams.
+Speaking of the Sports Museum, the greatest hidden gem in the Boston sports world is located on levels 5 and 6 of the Garden.
+The Sports Museum features items celebrating the city of Boston’s long and storied sports history.

-Gino Time-If you are lucky enough to attend a game in which the Celtics are assured of victory, you will get to experience Gino Time.
+If you are lucky enough to attend a game in which the Celtics are assured of victory, you will get to experience Gino Time.
 In a nod to Red Auerbach’s tradition of lighting a victory cigar near the end of certain Celtics victories, the team shows a video of an old American Bandstand clip from 1977 intertwined with shots of people in the crowd dancing.
-The clip, played to the Bee Gee’s “You Should Be Dancing”, has achieved cult status in major part due to a dancer with a legendary 1970’s perm and a tight shirt emblazoned with “Gino” on it.
-Kevin Garnett even admitted to being a big fan of Gino Time during his time with the team.
+Why is it called Gino Time?
+Watch it and see.

 Final Thoughts